 Dig In is the shared work of people who live in and around Yancey County, North Carolina.
 The valleys, hollers, rivers, and fields here are part of the Black Mountain range of the Appalachian Mountains.
 Growing food for each other is a long tradition in these mountains.
 Cherokee people cultivated crops such as candy roaster and corn along the Cane River.
 White settlers grew vegetables to survive and sell to urban markets.
 Today, a little more than 18,000 people call Yancey County home.
 So many of these people are part of Dig In in different ways: cooking a meal with food grown in the garden, volunteering, attending community gatherings, and building partnerships that strengthen our community’s fabric.

 OUR STAFF AND BOARD

-Kathryn has worked in the horticulture field for fifteen years, with experience in supervising, design, installation and pest and disease management.
-She managed her own organic farm in Yancey County for ten years before joining Dig In! in 2019.
-A graduate of Warren Wilson College, Kathryn’s food growing skills were cultivated while working as a Tractor Boss and Garden Manager at Warren Wilson College, and as a landscaper at Givens Estate in Asheville.
-As a youth program facilitator, she led a group of teenagers on a 1,200 mile, self-supported bicycle trip from New Hampshire to Michigan–that’s not made up, it actually happened!
-Kathryn loves to plant and eat carrots, as does her farm dog, Mabel.
+Kathryn (aka Skelley) has worked in horticulture for 18 years with experience in sustainable agriculture, greenhouse production, heavy equipment operation, supervision, and landscape design and installation.
+She managed her own organic farm in Yancey County for ten years before joining Dig In in 2019.
+A graduate of Warren Wilson College, Skelley’s food growing skills were cultivated as Tractor Boss and Garden Manager at Warren Wilson College, while working at the North Carolina Arboretum, and as a landscaper around Asheville.
+She is passionate about hands-on learning while providing her neighbors locally grown produce.
+Skelley has been a leader to many students, interns and volunteers, and even a group of teenagers on a 1,200 mile, self-supported bicycle tour.
+She loves to grow and eat carrots, as does her farm dog, Mabel.